 First, go to the search bar in the top right corner of the Facebook Business Manager and search for Events Manager.
 This feature is included if you have a Facebook business page and a working ads account.

-Next click “Add new data source” and then “Facebook Pixel”.
+Next click “Add new data source” in the left hand menu bar and then select “Facebook Pixel”.

 Once you’ve created your pixel, you’ll need to set it up on your site.

 To do this, click on the pixel and go to the top right corner of the screen.
 Click “Setup” and then “Install pixel.”

 If you know how to install code, click “install code manually.”
 Or, give the code to whoever manages your website, if applicable.

 Once the code is there, you’re done.
 It will start capturing data automatically.